Blackout-Technologies/nexus-hook/README.md

     })
 ```

 2. Create your own `hyperReference` when you need it.
-This allows for more flexibility as not every nexus instance will share the same `hyperReferences`
+This allows for more flexibility since not every nexus instance will share the same `hyperReferences`
 ```JavaScript
     complete({
         answer: "The cake is a lie!",